openedx/paragon/README.md

 Paragon uses the [`semantic-release` package](https://github.com/semantic-release/semantic-release) to automate its release process (creating Git tags, creating GitHub releases, and publishing to NPM).

+Preview next release version from Pull Requests
+*****

+As a convenience, the "Node.js CI / build (push)" check on Pull Requests includes a step to analyze the commit(s) and outputs a preview of what version semantic-release will publish if a PR gets merged.
+This is done using the "--dry-run" option for the semantic-release CLI, which will skip the publish/release steps.
+Look for a message in this CI step along the lines of "The next release version is <NEXT_RELEASE_VERSION>".

 ### Commit Messages

 [`semantic-release` analyzes commit messages to determine whether to create a `major`, `minor`, or `patch` release](https://github.com/semantic-release/semantic-release#default-commit-message-format) (or to skip a release).